Wyoming Off Grid Laws: An In-Depth Guide

 Building Codes in Wyoming

 Some Wyoming counties and cities have adopted building codes.
 However, compared to the USA as a whole, the regulations tend to be very relaxed.
-For example, Sheridan County only requires a building permit for projects over $3,000, new buildings larger than 200 square feet, or certain electrical, plumbing, or mechanical work.
+For example, Sheridan County only requires a building permit for projects over $3,000, new buildings larger than 200 square feet, or specific electrical, plumbing, or mechanical work.

-This doesn’t mean you shouldn’t follow codes (such as the International Building Code) when building on your property, but it does mean that you don’t have to go through an onerous and expensive permitting process before you start your project.
+This doesn’t mean you shouldn’t follow codes (such as the International Building Code) when building on your property, but it does mean that you don’t have to go through an arduous and expensive permitting process before you start your project.

 Tiny Home Rules in Wyoming

-• Manufactured home: Manufactured homes are built in a plant and are transported in one or more sections on a permanent chassis.
+- Manufactured home: Manufactured homes are built in a plant and are transported in one or more sections on a permanent chassis.
 Manufactured homes are further classified as follows: 1.
-“Multi-wide” (A.K.A. double-wide or triple-wide manufactured home) has a minimum width of at least eighteen feet as measured at all points perpendicular to the length of the manufactured home; 2.
-“Single-wide,” has a width of less than eighteen feet as measured at any point perpendicular to the length of the manufactured home.
+“Multi-wide” (AKA double-wide or triple-wide manufactured home) has a minimum width of at least eighteen feet as measured at all points perpendicular to the length of the manufactured home; 2.
+“Single-wide” has a width of less than eighteen feet as measured at any point perpendicular to the length of the manufactured home.

 You will have an easier time with zoning if your tiny house qualifies as a “modular home” instead of a manufactured home.
 It will need a permanent foundation.